To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 View on Amazon | View on Chewy

 Dogs who eat too fast can struggle with canine bloat, regurgitating, and overeating.
-Using a slow feeder like Outward Hound’s can help slow his pace down.
-The maze-like design creates enough of a barrier to prevent your dog from inhaling his food in a few seconds.
+A slow feeder like Outward Hound’s can help slow their pace down.
+The maze-like design creates enough of a barrier to prevent your dog from inhaling their food in a few seconds.
 This dish holds up to four cups of dog food and can slow your dog down tenfold.
+It has a non-slip base and is dishwasher-safe for easier cleaning.
+There are multiple shapes and maze designs to choose from.
+Or why not select a few to keep your pup’s brain engaged?

 Pros | Cons |